danielstegink/HollowKnight.CharmPatch/README.md

 Nengyi-Jonathan-Jiang and Evan Mitchell for testing and feedback

 ## Patch Notes
+1.5.2.0
+- Modified so Charm Changer is an optional setting

 1.5.1.1
 - Bug fix so game works without Exaltation